EmielCoucke/course-linux-essentials/docs/a-introductory/03-the-command-line/README.md

 Mark challenges using a ✅ once they are finished.

 ### ✅ The whoami command

 **Describe in your own words what the `whoami` command does.**

-This command will give you the name of the current user with a specific user id who is using it at that moment.
+This command is the concatenation of the strings who, am, i.
+When you type this command you will get the username of the current user. it is a bit the same as the command id.

 ### ✅ The uptime command

 **Describe in your own words what the `uptime` command does.**
-With this command you get the time the system is active.
+The command will tell you how long the linux system has been running.

-### ❌ Help on ls
+### ✅ Help on ls

 **`ls` can be used to list the files and directories in Linux.
 If you execute the command `ls -h` you do not get any help about the command.
 How come?
 What does `ls -h` actually do?**

-hallo ik ben emiel dit is een test!!
+The -h give a human-readable option of the file sizes.

-### ❌ Hidden files
+### ✅ Hidden files

 **Linux harbors some hidden files which are not automatically listed when executing `ls`.
 Find out how to list hidden files.
 How can we recognize hidden files?**

+if you want to see hidden files give the command ls -a.

-### ❌ The man command
+### ✅ The man command

 **Describe in your own words what the `man` command does.**

+It provides a detailed view of the commands.

-### ❌ What shells are available
+### ✅ What shells are available

 **Check the Internet on how you can get a list of all available shells on your system.**

+cat /etc/shells or chsh –l

-### ❌ What date is it
+### ✅ What date is it

 **How would you request the current date and time via the terminal?**

+With the command date.